-As an email marketer do you research and plan the numbers of images to include in your newsletter, the size and the placement?
+As an email marketer do your research and plan the numbers of images to include in your newsletter, the size, and the placement?
 And what about the great video or audio file you want to share with your readers?

 Should you use these design components at all?
 Would you like to know if your subscribers in fact, actually viewed those images?
 Did you know you can track your image opens using Dundee Internet list hosting services and then design your emails accordingly?

-Testing messages is the key.
-You will find that some recipients respond better to HTML messages, some respond well to text messages and then there’s some people who like to read email on their mobile devices (another subject altogether).
+Testing messages is key.
+You will find that some recipients respond better to HTML messages, some respond well to text messages and then there are some people who like to read email on their mobile devices (another subject altogether).

 Suggestion: Rewrite your Welcome Letter to set their expectations correctly; explain your objectives and include a delivery agenda.